michalosmpk/shopping-list-v3/README.md

 An offline-first shopping list PWA with multi-list support, real user accounts (admin-managed), shareable per-list links with guest passwords, manual reordering, and a tiny Express BFF on top of a locally-hosted Supabase.
 Mobile-first; installs to your phone's home screen as a "real app."

+> Coding agents (Claude, Codex, Cursor, …) should read [`AGENTS.md`](./AGENTS.md) first — it covers the invariants, sync/auth model, and common pitfalls that aren't obvious from the file tree.

 ## Stack

 - **Client**: Vite + React + TypeScript + SCSS